 The system modules are delivered horizontally on a wooden pallet.
 The integration unit is delivered in a separate package.
-Open the package only when you install the product.
+Open the package only when the product is installed.
 It is not recommended to keep power units in storage in the vertical position.